Launching Q2, 2023.

 • There are two reasons why people buy art; for enjoyment because they like a particular piece by an artist or as an investment.
 Prospective buyers or art collectors have a multitude of ways in which they can narrow their artwork search on our site.

 • If a buyer wants to buy artwork for enjoyment they may search by keywords such as an artist’s name, artwork title or the university an artist attended.
-Additionally, they may use our 11 filtering options and 5 sorting options.
+Additionally, they may use our filter and sorting options.

-• If they want to find artwork to invest in they may sort search results by how any followers and stamps an artist has.
-The more followers and stamps an artist has the more likely their work is to appreciate in value.
-Art collectors may also filter by artist category (emerging, established or blue chip) to gauge how safe an artwork is as an investment.
+• If they want to find artwork to invest in they may sort search results by how many art collectors and stamps an artist has.
+The more art collectors and stamps an artist has the more likely their work is to appreciate in value.
+Art collectors may also filter by artist category (emerging, established or blue chip).

 How do I change my password?